 - Child care

-- Caring means human connection and mutual trust.
-Managers consider honesty, teamwork and good relationships to be important.
+- Caring: Managers consider honesty, teamwork, and good relationships to be important.
 Employees are connected through loyalty.

-- Purpose is expressed through idealism and altruism.
-At this level, employees work towards doing good in the long term.
+- Purpose: At this level, employees work towards doing good in the long term.
 They are tolerant and have empathy.
 Managers emphasize shared ideals.

-- Learning as a cultural style produces creativity.
-Employees enjoy trying out new things if they work in an environment with little restriction.
+- Learning: Employees enjoy trying out new things if they work in an environment with little restriction.
 Supervisors promote a desire to innovate and increase knowledge.

-- Results are defined by an orientation towards outcomes and profit.
+- Results: Oriented toward outcomes and profit.
 Employees want the business to succeed, and managers are focused on achieving targets, above all.

-- Authority refers to decisiveness and mental strength in SpencerStuart’s model.
-The working environment is characterized by competition, with employees predominantly pursuing their personal advantage.
+- Authority: The working environment is characterized by competition, with employees predominantly pursuing their personal advantage.
 Managers lead with courage and confidence, but also through dominance.

-- Safety is achieved through planning and prudence in this model.
-Employees aware of risks and only take decisions after long, detailed analysis.
+- Safety: Employees are aware of risks and only make decisions after long, detailed analyses.
 Supervisors lead with a sense of reality.

-- Order is represented in the form of respect, structure and shared norms.
+- Order: Respect, structure and shared norms.
 People generally want to fit in at their workplace.
 Supervisors emphasize proven traditions and processes.